Facebook

 Another reason for ghosting is fear.
 Some people might be afraid of confrontation, or they might not know how to communicate their feelings effectively.
 Instead of having a difficult conversation, they might choose to avoid the situation altogether and simply stop responding.

 some people might ghost others as a way of asserting power or control.
 They might enjoy the feeling of leaving someone hanging, or they might be playing games to see how much attention they can get.
-This type of behavior is toxic and unhealthy, but it’s important to remember that it’s not your fault.
+This type of behaviour is toxic and unhealthy, but it’s important to remember that it’s not your fault.

 Finding Closure: The Role of Therapy in Overcoming Ghosting